jmagman/flutter-wiki/Plugin-Tests.md

 1. In the target options window, populate details as following, then click on "Finish".
     * In the "product name" field, type "RunnerTests" or "RunnerUITests", depending on the type of test.
     * In the "Team" field, select "None".
-    * In the Organization Name field, type in "Flutter".
-This should usually be pre-populated.
+    * Set the Organization Name to "Flutter".
-    * In the Organization Identifier field, type in "com.google".
-This should usually be pre-populated.
+    * Set the Organization Identifier to "dev.flutter".
     * In the Language field, select "Objective-C".
     * In the Project field, select the xcodeproj "Runner" (blue color).
     * In the Target to be Tested, select xcworkspace "Runner" (white color).